podulator/amazon-sagemaker-workshop/README.md

 - **Preliminaries**

+    - **Setup your account**
+        - For this customised workshop we will be using various AWS services such as CodeCommit for collaboration.
+Because of this we need to configure IAM roles and create repositories etc. These steps need to be done **once per account**, with the details shared amongst everyone sharing the account using whatever group communication tool is practical.

+        - To configure your account for this workshop, follow the instructions at [**Setup your account**](./AccountSetup/README.md), then return here to continue with **creating a notebook instance****.
+Only the nominated person needs to carry this out, but everyone should read them.

     - **Create a notebook instance**
         - SageMaker provides hosted Jupyter notebooks that require no setup, so you can begin processing your training data sets immediately.
 With a few clicks in the SageMaker console, you can create a fully managed notebook instance, pre-loaded with useful libraries for machine learning.
 You need only add your data.